 C. Reporting Requirements. --Base all expenditures, recipient counts, etc., reported on Form HCFA-25 schedules, on those expenditures and counts which are computable for Federal funding.
 The period covered by all estimates is the Federal fiscal year (October 1 through September 30).

 Exclude State Survey and Certification estimates from the Form HCFA-25 schedules.
-Except for forms HCFA-25F, G and H, round all amounts to the nearest whole thousand. complete Forms HCFA-25A, C, D, D.1, D.2, D.3, F, G, H, I, I.1, I.2, I.3, J(1) and J(2) in their entirety for each quarterly submission.
+Except for forms HCFA-25F, G and H, round all amounts to the nearest whole thousand.
+States not using the Medicaid Budget and Expenditure System (MBES) must complete Forms HCFA-25A, C, D, D.1, D.2, D.3, F, G, H, I, I.1, I.2, I.3, J(1) and J(2) in their entirety for each quarterly submission.

 Adjusted actual expenditures, as reported on line 11 of the Form HCFA-64 (Quarterly Medicaid Statement of Expenditures for the Medical Assistance Program) Summary Sheet, serve as the basis for all expenditure projections.
 The Medical Assistance Payment estimates reported on Form HCFA-25D and the State and Local Administration estimates reported on Form HCFA-25I reflect projected expenditures